Dr. Busani is a Research Associate Professor, and Nanofab manager at the University of New Mexico.

 Dr. Sullivan serves as Director for Strategic Initiatives and Associate Dean for Outreach and Recruitment in the College of Engineering.
 With over 34 years’ experience at NMSU, Dr. Sullivan provides direction for advancing system-wide strategic initiatives as well as directing statewide engineering extension and outreach and recruitment programs.
 Dr. Sullivan serves as Co-PI for a NSF INCLUDES pilot grant to broaden participation in STEM, and is PI for EPA and USDA grants to advance adoption of energy efficiency and pollution prevention best practices by business and industry statewide.
 She is a member of the board of directors for Enchantment Land Certified Development Company and serves on the New Mexico Mortgage Finance Authority’s Tax Allocation Committee.
 She has received the NM Distinguished Public Service Award, the Outstanding MAESstro Bravo Award from the national MAES organization, was named a Women of Influence by Albuquerque Business First, was named Energy Executive of the Year by the NM Association of Energy Engineers, and is a graduate of the Leadership New Mexico program.
 Most recently, she was elected to the Board of the American Society of Engineering Education (ASEE) College Industry Partnership Division.

-Dr. Olivia D. Underwood is a native of Brent, Alabama.
+Dr. Olivia D. Underwood Jackson is a native of Brent, Alabama.
 She is an R&D S&E Systems Engineer at Sandia National Laboratories, where she is also a Principal Member of the Technical Staff.
 Her work has been recognized internationally.
 In 2017, she was selected as one of the two USA Early Career Scholars to attend the European Microbeam Analysis Society & International Union of Microbeam Analysis Society 2017 Conference to present her research on abnormal grain growth in a nickel alloy.
-Underwood received her B.S. and M.S. in Metallurgical Engineering from The University of Alabama in Tuscaloosa in 2008 and 2009.
+Dr. Jackson received her B.S. and M.S. in Metallurgical Engineering from The University of Alabama in Tuscaloosa in 2008 and 2009.
 In 2015, she became the first African-American to receive her Ph.D. from the Materials Science program at The University of Alabama in Huntsville.
-Dr. Underwood has had the opportunity to broaden her engineering mindset and approach through a breadth of work experiences with Honda, Chevron Oil Refinery, American Cast Iron & Pipe Co.
+Dr. Jackson has had the opportunity to broaden her engineering mindset and approach through a breadth of work experiences with Honda, Chevron Oil Refinery, American Cast Iron & Pipe Co.
 Los Alamos National Laboratory, and Oak Ridge National Laboratory.
-Dr. Underwood is an active member of The Minerals, Metal & Materials Society, and a proud member of Delta Sigma Theta Sorority.
+Dr. Jackson is an active member of The Minerals, Metal & Materials Society, and a proud member of Delta Sigma Theta Sorority.
 She serves on the Sandia Women’s Action Network, and is an alumna of the Gates Millennium Scholars program.
 She has published several technical journal articles in her field.
 Recently, she was selected to serve as a member of the Board of Directors for New Mexico Voices for Children.
 In 2019, she was awarded the following: Black Engineer of the Year – Science Spectrum Trailblazer Award, Dr. Frank Crossley Diversity Award, and she was also selected to be a part of the 2019 Forty under Forty Class by Albuquerque Business First.

 Mr. Zigich is currently the Engineering Technology Program Manager at the NM Energy Conservation and Management Division at the NM Energy, Minerals and Natural Resources Department and is the principal investigator for the, DOE grant funded, NM Energy Roadmap Project.
 Zigich is a licensed professional engineer and has more than 30 years of professional work experience in both the public and private sector.
 His work history includes a range of experiences from being an engineer in the manned space program to an environmental regulator and multiple years as an engineer in the private energy sector including the fuel ethanol and nuclear power industries.
 Zigich holds a Bachelor’s of Aerospace Engineering and Mechanics Degree from the University of Minnesota and a Masters of Mechanical Engineering Degree from New Mexico State University.